(480) 428-5446 | 132 W Bruce Ave, Gilbert AZ 85233

 firstname.lastname@example.org | 7:30 a.m. - 4:00 p.m.
 Monday -Friday

-The Heritage Center is a collaborative effort between the Town of Gilbert and local non-profit service providers.
-Established in 2018, the center is committed to providing access to medical, dental, counseling, and social services.
+Operated by AZCEND, the Heritage Center is a collaborative effort between the Town of Gilbert and local non-profit service providers.
+Established in 2018, the center is committed to providing access to family assistance programs, medical, dental, counseling, and other resources.
 Most of the services are free of charge to families in need.
 In addition, the center will serve as a location to host workshops, trainings, and other activities that are important to the residents of Gilbert.

 Rent & Utility Assistance

 Emergency financial assistance for utilities and eviction prevention.
 Referrals offered for shelter/housing and food & clothing.

 Serving women who are pregnant, breastfeeding or had a pregnancy end within the last 6 months and parents and caregivers of infants and children under age 5 who are found to be income eligible.
 Provides nutrition and breastfeeding information, tips and support as well as health foods, and health and community referrals.

 Women, Infants and Children (WIC) | 602-506-9333 | Monday, Tuesday Wednesday 7:30a-4:00pm, Thursday 8:00a-6:30 p.m. and Friday 7:30 am-1:30pm. | Appointments preferred click here to request an appointment

 Southwest Behavioral Health | 480-695-8198 | Monday - Friday | by appointment only